 Direct debit – Depending on your direct debit provider, you should expect to pay a fixed fee to collect a direct debit payment or a percentage of the total transaction amount.
-This can considerably more cost effective than the credit and debit card networks such as MasterCard and Visa.
+This can be considerably more cost-effective than the credit and debit card networks, such as MasterCard and Visa.

 What are the failure rates?